Stefan Fürtinger

 I finished my postdoc and assumed a position as research scientist at ESI.
 I worked on data-mining and pattern recognition problems in a big data context, applied stochastic optimization techniques to machine learning approaches and designed algorithmic strategies to partition complex networks.

 I subsequently transitioned to do research software engineering full time and started a scientific software consulting business.
 My clients included companies in the US, Canada as well as Germany.
 I was hired to kick-start the development of a data analysis framework for electrophysiological recordings in Python which became SyNCoPy and led me to start a position as Scientific Software Developer at ESI.
-I am currently Lead Developer Lead for Scientific Software at ESI IT.
+I am currently Lead Developer for Scientific Software at ESI IT.

 Software